 Stop at the first viewing lookout located just above the car park and look for the fur seal colony below with a chance to see dolphins too.
 You can often see seals below the lighthouse along with a range of sea birds.

-A short drive from Nugget Point is Roaring Bay (750m, 2 min drive) where you can often spot the very rare yellow eyed penguins.
+A short drive from Nugget Point is Roaring Bay (750m, 2 min drive) where you can often spot the very rare Hoiho (yellow-eyed penguins).
 The best time to see them is late in the afternoon once they come back to nest after a day’s fishing, or early morning as they head to sea to fish.

 Breakfast / Lunch